nasanov/zelp/README.md

 Businesses
 The movies page, allows users to browse through a wide selection of over 900 movies, arranged by sets of 50.
 The search feature allows users to look up certain movies based on keywords and lists them all out.
 ![details](https://github.com/nasanov/zelp/blob/main/planning/details.png)

+### Stretch Goals
+Users profiles.
+User can register as a business owner and create business page.
+Responsive design.